marcelo-torres/green-scheduler/README.md

 # Green Scheduler

 This Python project provides:
-- A new renewable energy-aware scheduling algorithm called Bounded-Boundary Search (BBS)
+- Bounded-Boundary Search (BBS): A novel scheduling algorithm designed to maximize the use of renewable (green) energy within flexible deadlines.
-- A new renewable energy-aware version of TaskFlow scheduling algorithm <reference>
+- Green TaskFlow Scheduler: An enhanced, renewable energy-aware version of the TaskFlow scheduling algorithm [<reference>].
-- A simulator
+- Scheduling Simulator: A customizable simulator that models task execution on multi-core machines powered by both green and brown energy sources.
-- Visualization tools to visualize a scheduling step by step
+- Visualization Tools: Step-by-step visualization of task scheduling to help analyze algorithm behavior and energy usage.

 ## How it works
 Scientific workflows require significant computational power, resulting in considerable energy consumption and carbon